Snake Bites in Dogs & Cats (Sydney): Act Fast - This Is an Emergency

 What to do immediately (First Aid)

-• If you know where the bite is and can do so quickly, apply a firm pressure-immobilisation bandage (as recommended for people) above, below and over the site - do not use a tourniquet or restrict blood flow.
+- If you know where the bite is and can do so quickly, apply a firm, even pressure bandage below and over the site - DO NOT use a tourniquet or restrict blood flow.

 Key signs of snake bite (dogs and cats)

 If your pet was near a snake, assume they may have been bitten and seek care.
-Signs can vary with the species of snake and the individual pet, and may be delayed up to 24 hours.
-Watch for:
+Signs can vary with the species of snake and the individual pet and can take up to 24 hours to show signs in some cases.
+Signs include:

-• Bleeding from the nose, mouth, or bite site (can be a late sign)
+- Bleeding from the nose, mouth, or bite site

-Important: Most bite sites are not obvious.
+Important: Most bite sites are not found.
 The absence of a visible wound does not rule out a snake bite.

 How the emergency vet team will diagnose and treat snake bites

-Snake envenomation is treated as a top emergency.
-On arrival, your pet may be taken straight through for immediate care.
-If taken to the VSOS emergency hospital, we will:
+Snake envenomation is treated as a HIGHEST PRIORITY EMERGENCY.
+On arrival, your pet may be taken straight through to the hospital area for immediate care.
+At VSOS emergency hospital, we will:

-Call ahead en route if going to your local vet to make sure they have the antivenom in stock.
+Where possible, please Call ahead en route, if going to your local vet to make sure they have the antivenom in stock.

 Cats vs dogs - does it differ for snake bites?